Accessibility

 University of Newcastle NUspace

 Events held in NUspace are accessible by lift.
-When you enter NUspace from Hunter Street, the lifts are towards the back of the building to your right, past the escalators and toilets.
+When you enter NUspace from Hunter Street, the lifts are located to the right, past the escalators and toilets.
 Please speak to the festival volunteers in the foyer if you need assistance.

 Civic Playhouse